1. Film Camera Reviews

 Blades7 Straight

-SharpnessIt’s excellent wide-open 80-165mm, then from 165-200mm the sharpness wide-open drops dramatically, and you’ll need f8 to get ‘normal’ sharpness šŸ˜•
+SharpnessIt’s excellent wide-open 80-165mm, then from 165-200mm the sharpness wide-open drops dramatically, and you’ll need f8 to get ‘normal’ sharpness ๐Ÿ˜•

-Sharp Edge-to-edgeSharp edge-to-edge from f8 onwards at 80-165mm, then from 165-200m you’ll genuinely need f16 for sharp edge-to-edge images šŸ˜–.
+Sharp Edge-to-edgeSharp edge-to-edge from f8 onwards from 80-135mm, then from 135-180mm you need f11, and at 200mm you’ll genuinely need f16 for sharp edge-to-edge images ๐Ÿ˜–.

 Bokeh QualityVery nice to beautiful